sgoetz-tud/sake/DocumentationFiles/Evaluation.md

 ## 2. Start a Simulation

-To start the simulation, choose <b>"Simulation->Open unpacked Simulation"</b> and choose the File <b>"simulations/SAKE-Framework-1.0.6-SNAPSHOT.jar"</b>.
+To start the simulation, choose <b>"Simulation->Open packed Simulation"</b> and choose the File <b>"simulations/SAKE-Framework-*.jar"</b>.
 The simulations with the predefined configuration will start now.

 ## 3. Evaluation output data